The School of Radiation Therapy: Curriculum

 *These clinical sites may change as needed to support the learning objectives of this program.

-Students complete approximately 1,100 hours of clinical training.
+Students complete approximately 1,180 hours (TR I) or 1,800 hours (TR II) of clinical training.
 They observe and participate in a wide variety of experiences and technologies including:

 - Linear Accelerators (3D-CRT, IMRT, IGRT, Respiratory Gaiting, Rapid Arc and Record & Verify)